 We’ve made a few changes to align with requirements of the South Australian Government’s COVID-19 Response and to keep everyone safe.
-For now, all school excursion bookings will be self-directed visits where students can freely explore all galleries in the Museum in small supervised groups of up to 10 students with at least one adult supervisor per group.
 Please ensure supervisor/student ratios meet year level requirements for groups prescribed in the Department for Education excursions procedure.
-Bookings for volunteer educator sessions as well as specific galleries and collections are not currently available.
+Bookings for volunteer educator sessions are not currently available.

 To support student learning there are resources available on our website.